uc-cdis/covid19-tools/README.md

 ### NCBI

 There are 3 ETL processes regarding NCBI as describe followings:
-    - NCBI_MANIFEST: Index virus sequence object data to indexd
+    * NCBI_MANIFEST: Index virus sequence object data to indexd
-    - NCBI_FILE: Split the big metadata into multiple files by accession numbers and index them
+    * NCBI_FILE: Split the big metadata into multiple files by accession numbers and index them
-    - NCBI: Submit NCBI clinical data to the graph.
+    * NCBI: Submit NCBI clinical data to the graph.

-While either NCBI_MANIFEST or NCBI_FILE can run first, NCBI needs to run the last because it needs the indexd infomation from the two ETLs
+While either NCBI_MANIFEST or NCBI_FILE can run first, NCBI needs to run the last because it needs the indexd information from the two ETLs

-The input data for NCBI_MANIFEST is available in public bucket The input data for NCBI and NCBI_FILE are available in public bucket sra-pub-sars-cov2-metadata-us-east-1 with the structure as follow
+The input data for NCBI_MANIFEST is available in public bucket sra-pub-sars-cov2.

+The input data for NCBI and NCBI_FILE are available in public bucket sra-pub-sars-cov2-metadata-us-east-1 with the structure as follow

 ```